Educational materials have been moved to the department Google Drive page.

 SCCA Pain Clinic staff is dedicated to managing complex pain complaints in oncology and benign hematology patients.

 Pain management in cancer patients is patient-focused.
 Successful pain management requires a team approach between all who are involved in care.
 Most importantly, this must include the patient.
 Successful pain management requires a long-term commitment to care.
 Our goal is to help patients gain control of their pain and improve the quality of their life.

 It is important for patients to understand why they are experiencing pain as not all pain is caused by cancer.
 It is not uncommon for oncology patients to experience pain before, during or after treatment which extends well into survivorship.

-The clinic is staffed by Sydne Mead-Smith and Margie Anderson, clinical nurse coordinators.
-In addition to our registered nurses, the SCCA Pain Clinic team consists of an attending anesthesiologist, pain specialist and medical director, Dr. Dermot R. Fitzgibbon, MD; a registered nurse practitioner, Jennifer Jacky; and clinical pharmacists, Helen Marshall, Tara Chen, Eliza Groothuis, Roy Mock, Laura Miars, and Anna Sutherland.
+The clinic is staffed by clinical nurse coordinators.
+In addition to our registered nurses, the SCCA Pain Clinic team consists of attending anesthesiologist, board-certified Pain Specialists, registered nurse practitioner, and clinical oncology pharmacists.
 Where appropriate, we involve additional staff, including social workers, physical therapists, psychologists, psychiatrists and occupational therapists, to help in your care.
-We also collaborate with other physicians and keep close contact with patients in order to personalize a pain management plan.
+We also collaborate with other physicians and keep in close contact with patients in order to personalize a pain management plan.

 825 Eastlake Ave E